Cleopatra's Needle (New York City): Hieroglyphs

-The surface of the stone is heavily weathered, nearly masking the rows of Egyptian hieroglyphs engraved on all sides.
-Photographs taken near the time the obelisk was erected in the park show that the inscriptions or hieroglyphs, as depicted below with translation, were still quite legible and date first from Thutmosis III (1479–1425 BC) and then nearly 300 years later, Ramesses II the Great (1279–1213 BC).
-The stone had stood in the clear dry Egyptian desert air for nearly 3,000 years and had undergone little weathering.
-In a little more than a century in the climate of New York City, pollution and acid rain have heavily pitted its surfaces.
-In 2010, Dr. Zahi Hawass sent an open letter to the president of the Central Park Conservancy and the Mayor of New York City insisting on improved conservation efforts.
+In New York the stone experienced significant degradation since its installation in 1881, largely due to the harsh environmental conditions of New York.
+Photographs taken near the time the obelisk was erected in the park show that the inscriptions or hieroglyphs, as depicted below with translation, were quite legible and date first from Thutmosis III (1479–1425 BC) and then nearly 300 years later, Ramesses II the Great (1279–1213 BC).

+While the 3,500-year-old monument had undergone little weathering in the clear dry Egyptian desert air, exposure to acid rain, pollution, and freeze-thaw cycles has caused its red granite surface to deteriorate, particularly causing the hieroglyphs to fade and chip away.

+In 2010, Zahi Hawass, then-Egypt’s Minister of Antiquities, sent an open letter to the president of the Central Park Conservancy and the Mayor of New York City insisting on improved conservation efforts.
 If they were not able to properly care for the obelisk, he threatened to "take the necessary steps to bring this precious artifact home and save it from ruin".